 If we think of getting to the end as the ultimate accomplishment in the team-vs.-team part of the show, we would have expected each team to get here 20 times, which is not that far off.
 The Orange Iguanas and Green Monkeys definitely over performed, but not nearly as much as the Purple Parrots under performed.

-Since the pendants weren’t just markers for going in to the temple, they were also used inside of it to ward off the temple guards (therefore enhancing your chances of actually completing the run) we could also look at the total number of pendants won.
-But those numbers only tell us the sum collected, and that doesn’t reveal as much as you would think, because two full pendants on one show were arguably worth much more than two shows where a team got one pendant in each.
+The pendants weren’t just markers for going in to the Temple, they were also used inside of it to ward off the temple guards.
+That enhanced your chances of actually completing the run.
+We could look at the total number of pendants won by each team, but those numbers only tell us the sum collected.
+That doesn’t reveal as much as you would think, because having two full pendants on a single show/run were worth much, much more than a team having one pendant on back-to-back shows.
 But just for the sake of giving you everything, here are the raw numbers of pendants won:

 Green Monkeys: 56

 Orange Iguanas: 51